josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 <div class="alert is-helpful">

-To enable HTML in an Angular guide, **always** follow every opening and closing HTML tag with a blank line.
+To enable HTML in an Angular guide, **always** follow every opening and closing HTML element with a blank line.

 </div>

-Notice the required blank line after the opening `<div>` in the following example:
+Notice the required blank line after the opening `div` element in the following example:

 <code-example format="html" language="html">

 &lt;div class="alert is-helpful"&gt;

-&ast;&ast;Always&ast;&ast; follow every opening and closing HTML tag with &ast;a blank line&ast;.
+&ast;&ast;Always&ast;&ast; follow every opening and closing HTML element with &ast;a blank line&ast;.

 &lt;/div&gt;

 </code-example>

-It is customary but not required to precede the closing HTML tag with a blank line as well.
+It is customary but not required to precede the closing HTML element with a blank line as well.

 ## Title

 Every guide document must have a title, and it should appear at the top of the page.

-Begin the title with the Markdown hash \(`#`\) character, which renders as an `<h1>` in the browser.
+Begin the title with the Markdown hash \(`#`\) character, which renders as an `h1` element in the browser.

 <code-example format="html" language="html">